r00t-tsai/Timelapse-Recorder/README.md

 # <p align="center">Timelapse Recorder </p>

-### <p align="center">*A Python timelapse recorder that captures frames at a configurable interval and compiles them into an MP4 or AVI video using OpenCV and FFmpeg.* </p>
+### <p align="center">*A simple timelapse recorder that captures frames at a configurable interval and compiles them into an MP4 or AVI video using OpenCV and FFmpeg.* </p>

 ---
 ### Overview